yburlak/ePortfolio/index.md

 ## Introduction
 Hello,

 _I’m Yana Burlak, a Computer Science student at SNHU.
 This ePortfolio presents my work enhancing the **PetBag Boarding and Grooming System** through three phases: Software Design and Engineering, Algorithms and Data Structures, and Databases.
-The original project began as a simple console-based Java program in IT-145 Introduction to Scripting.
+The original project began as a simple console-based Java program in IT-145 Foundation in Application Development.
 Throughout these phases, I transformed it into a full-featured, GUI-based application with persistent storage, more advanced business logic, and secure authentication._

 _Each phase challenged me to revisit knowledge from previous courses and expand my understanding by learning new approaches and improving my development practices._

 _I selected this artifact for my ePortfolio because it represents a complete and meaningful project that demonstrates my ability to design and develop a full-stack application from start to finish.
 The PetBag Boarding System shows my growth as a developer, especially as the project evolved beyond basic functionality into a more secure and structured application._

+## Professional self-assessment

+When I first started at Southern New Hampshire University, I honestly did not fully understand what earning a degree in computer science would demand from me.
+I saw it as an opportunity, but I didn't yet see the discipline, persistence, and long sleepless nights that would come with it.
+Three years later, after challenges, frustration and growth, I can confidently say that this journey shaped me both technically and personally.

+Online learning is often criticized for lacking interaction, and at times it can feel isolating.
+However, through weekly discussions, peer responses, and collaborative assignments, I still felt connected to a diverse community of students across the country.
+Those interactions helped me strengthen my communication skills and reminded me that software development is never just about code, it is about people working together to build something meaningful.

+Several courses had a lasting impact on me.

+CS-250 (Software Development Lifecycle) was the first course where I truly understood the importance of collaboration.
+Learning about Agile and Scrum showed me how structured teamwork leads to better outcomes.
+It changed the way I see development not as an individual task, but as a shared responsibility.

+CS-210 (Programming Languages) helped me appreciate the diversity of programming languages.
+I realized that as a developer, flexibility matters.
+There is rarely one "perfect" solution, and choosing the right tool for a specific problem requires both knowledge and judgment.
+This course also reinforced that writing code means writing it well, clean, efficient, and professional.

+CS-305 (Software Security) deeply influenced how I think about security.
+Before this course, I viewed security as an added feature.
+Now I understand it as a foundation.
+Learning about encryption, hashing, and secure communication made me realize how easily vulnerabilities can appear if security is treated as an afterthought.

+In CS-300 (Analysis and Design), I learned to slow down and think critically about algorithms and data structures.
+Instead of focusing only on whether something works, I began asking whether it works efficiently and optimally.
+That shift in thinking strengthened my analytical skills.

+CS-465 (Full Stack Development) brought everything together.
+It helped me see how front-end and back-end systems must work seamlessly to create a complete application.
+I especially enjoyed this course because it showed me that problem-solving in programming is creative.
+There are multiple paths to a solution, and growth comes from research, experimentation, and persistence.

+My Capstone project reflects these lessons.

+I demonstrated collaboration by designing an application that could realistically be used and maintained by multiple users or developers.
+I applied communication skills through clear documentation, consistent commenting, and an intuitive Tkinter interface that prioritizes user experience.

+From a technical perspective, I used algorithmic thinking to solve practical problems such as occupancy tracking and pricing calculations.
+I considered trade-offs between clarity, efficiency, and maintainability when making design decisions.

+I also applied industry-relevant tools and practices, including Python development, structured database design, and CRUD operations.
+Most importantly, I approached development with a security mindset, implementing input validation, user authentication, and secure database queries to prevent vulnerabilities like SQL injection.

+Looking back, I can see how much I have grown.
+I no longer approach projects just trying to make them work.
+I think about design choices, performance, security, and long-term maintainability.
+I understand that secure and thoughtful development is not optional, it is a responsibility.

+Overall, I believe I have met the program outcomes and, more importantly, developed the mindset of a professional ready to continue learning and improving in the field of computer science.

+This foundation prepared me for the technical work ahead.
+Below, you can watch my initial code review and explore how I transformed the **PetBag Application** through three enhancement phases
 ```
 CODE REVIEW
 ```